Durant’s 32 points lead Nets past Young, Hawks 132-128 in OT

 After scoring only two points in the opening period, Harden passed up a scoring opportunity on the Nets’ first possession of the second quarter.
 He then looked toward the Nets bench, gestured in a shooting motion and then nodded as if to confirm he should have taken the shot.

 Harden made a 3-pointer to spark his scoring spree.
-He scored 16 points in the second period.
-The Hawks called a timeout about three minutes into the period after Harden’s step-back 3 over Huerter.
+The Hawks called a timeout about three minutes into the period after Harden’s step-back 3 over Kevin Huerter.

 TIP-INS